zacwasielewski/adventofcode-2021-elixir/README.md

    ```

 2. [Nested modules aren’t a thing](https://toranbillups.com/blog/archive/2018/10/04/nested-modules-in-elixir/), really.
 I mean, kind of.
 They do exist, and share `import`s and `alias`es, but not functions.

+### Day 3:

+I tried *really* hard to use bitwise operators on Part 1, but it turns out I don't understand how Elixir handles binary strings.
+And that strategy wouldn’t have worked for Part 2 anyway, so I wasted a bunch of time on an unnecessary premature optimization.